jackyzha0/jackyzha0.github.io/content/thoughts/language.md

 	- Grammar (morphology, syntax)
 	- Social and communicative Function (pragmatics)
 ### Parts of language
-- Phonetics: how to produce/pronounce sounds or signs
+- Phonetics: how to produce/pronounce sounds or signs, how we hear sounds
 - Phonology: which sounds are used in language, how sounds are combined to form words
 - Morphology: what do words look like in the language, what are the different types of words
 - Syntax: how are words combined, is a sentence grammatical